 Women’s wallets come in just as many shapes and sizes as handbags.
 There are simple styles like card holders or change purses.
 There are also wallets that are on par with personal organizers, housing everything except the kitchen sink, including a pocket for wet wipes.
 If you’re looking for a wallet that keeps up with the times, you can find a broad range of RFID-blocking styles, as well as those that do double duty as power banks.

 Before you pull out the plastic for your next wallet purchase, give our buying guide a read.
-We review various styles, share helpful tips, and offer some of our favorites to make your choice a simple one.
+We review various styles and share helpful tips to make your choice a simple one.

 A wallet holds essentials, namely your license or identification and some cash or a credit card.
 Whatever else you intend to carry in it, there should be ample space.
 A good rule of thumb when comparing wallets is to choose one with a couple more slots and compartments than you need right now.
 That way, if you obtain additional credit cards or need to hold something else, there’s already room.